rsnodgrass/pyxantech/README.md

 |     5      | GND |     5     | Yellow    | GND      | Ground |
 |     6      | DTR |      6     | Red       | DSR      | |

+This may be the Xantech Null Modem Cable PN 05913560.

 ## See Also

 * [Protocol Definitions - Xantech / Monoprice / Sonance (reusable in other projects)](pyxantech/protocols)